AiKell/SQL-Course-Project/README.md

 Here's a summary of the most essential skills for software engineers to learn:

 - **High Salary Skills with Moderate Demand**: TypeScript, with an average salary of $142,472 and a demand count of 15, and Golang, with an average salary of $141,013 and a demand count of 12, offer some of the highest salaries in the industry.
-Despite their moderate demand, these skills can significantly boost earning potential for software engineers who specialize in them.
+Despite their moderate demand, these skills can significantly boost the earning potential of software engineers who specialize in them.

 - **Balanced Demand and Competitive Salary**: C++ and Go show a good balance between demand and salary.
 C++ has a demand count of 32 and an average salary of $134,176, while Go has a demand count of 42 and an average salary of $132,854.
 These skills are highly sought after and offer competitive compensation.